 In your quest for personal and professional growth, there are inevitably unpredictable challenges that test your resolve.
 How can you create top performance and confidence in times of uncertainty?
 In this article, Tim Hallbom and I share perspectives on cultivating the resilience needed for accelerating growth and peak performance.
-Tim Hallbom is an international Neuro-Linguistic Programming trainer (rewiring brain patterns for top performance), and co-author of nine books.
+Tim Hallbom is an international Neuro-Linguistic Programming trainer (rewiring brain patterns for top performance), and co-author of seven books.

 In pivotal moments with seemingly impossible goals, we can choose to overcome the desire to quit by shifting our perspective to see challenges as opportunities.
 This reframing allows for introspection and the development of awareness, inner strength, and renewed purpose.
 Will the satisfaction of quitting be greater than the satisfaction of reaching an important goal?
 Focusing on the goal, or the “why”, is what Michelle Obama highlights in her book Becoming, “The most successful people I know have figured out how to live with criticism, to lean on the people who believe in them, and to push onward with their goals.”